kinnala/scikit-fem/README.md

 ## Acknowledgements

-This project was started while the author was finishing his doctoral studies under a grant from the [Finnish Cultural Foundation](https://skr.fi/).
+This project was started while working under a grant from the [Finnish Cultural Foundation](https://skr.fi/).
 The approach used in the finite element assembly has been inspired by the [work of A. Hannukainen and M. Juntunen](https://au.mathworks.com/matlabcentral/fileexchange/36108-hjfem_lite).

 ## Contributors